-Civil Service application form (only for police and fire positions)
+Civil Service application form (only for fire positions)

 All interested individuals may submit an application at Pass Christian City Hall or mail to the City of Pass Christian, Attention: City Clerk, P.O.
 Drawer 368, Pass Christian, Ms. 39571.

 Deadline for submittal of application is May 27, 2015 before 4:00p.m.

 The City of Pass Christian reserves the right to refuse any and all applications received.
 The City of Pass Christian is an Equal Opportunity Employer.

 Date Revised: 5/09/2011

 Directly Supervises: Public Works Staff

 Responsible for planning, organizing, directing, and controlling all activities of the Department of Public Works, including: operations and maintenance of streets, roads, and storm drainage facilities and the equipment rental system.
 Determines short-term and long-range needs and develops operations and maintenance plans and budgets.
 Assures the efficient and economical use of the resources of the department, including budgeted funds, grant monies, personnel, facilities and time, to accomplish short-term and long-range objectives.
 Work is performed primarily in an office setting and in community meeting rooms.
 Some work involves visits to various City work sites and exposure to whatever risks are present at those sites.

 Essential duties and functions, pursuant to the Americans with Disabilities Act, May include the following.
 Other related duties may be assigned.